marwahsparsh24/Air-Quality/README.md

 Logs results to MLflow, creating an organized record of model performance under different feature slices.

 ### bestmodel.py
-Model Evaluation:
+**Model Evaluation**:
 The script starts by identifying the best models in different experiments based on their RMSE and bias metrics.

-Combining RMSE and Bias Metrics:
+**Combining RMSE and Bias Metrics**:
 Both RMSE (a measure of prediction error) and bias metrics (such as MAE, MBE, and R2) are considered in model selection, allowing a comprehensive evaluation of model performance.

-Rollback Mechanism:
+**Rollback Mechanism**:
 Before registering a new model, the script checks if any model already registered in MLflow has a better or equal RMSE.
 If so, the script skips registering the new model, ensuring that only models with improvements are pushed to the registry.

-Model Registration:
+**Model Registration**:
 If no better model exists in the registry, the script logs the selected model (based on its combined RMSE and bias score) to MLflow’s model registry.

 ### Dockerfile
-Base Image: Uses an official Python 3.8 image to set up the environment for the container.
+**Base Image**: Uses an official Python 3.8 image to set up the environment for the container.

-Set Working Directory: Sets /app as the working directory for subsequent commands.
+**Set Working Directory**: Sets /app as the working directory for subsequent commands.

-Install Dependencies: Installs Python dependencies listed in requirements.txt via pip.
+**Install Dependencies**: Installs Python dependencies listed in requirements.txt via pip.

-Copy Source Code: Copies the entire project directory into the container's /app folder.
+**Copy Source Code**: Copies the entire project directory into the container's /app folder.

-Set MLflow Tracking URI: Configures MLflow to track experiments and store results in the container.
+**Set MLflow Tracking URI**: Configures MLflow to track experiments and store results in the container.

-Update Python Path: Adds /app/ModelDevelopment to the Python path for easy module access.
+**Update Python Path**: Adds /app/ModelDevelopment to the Python path for easy module access.

-Create Directories for Output Files: Creates directories /app/weights and /app/artifacts for model outputs.
+**Create Directories for Output Files**: Creates directories /app/weights and /app/artifacts for model outputs.

-Add Execute Permissions: Grants execute permissions to Python scripts in Training, Validation, and ModelBias folders.
+**Add Execute Permissions**: Grants execute permissions to Python scripts in Training, Validation, and ModelBias folders.

-Define Command to Run Scripts Sequentially: Specifies the order of script execution for training, validation, bias evaluation, and model selection.
+**Define Command to Run Scripts Sequentially**: Specifies the order of script execution for training, validation, bias evaluation, and model selection.

 #### Script order:
 Training/Prophet.py -> Validation/Prophet.py -> Training/RandomForest.py -> Validation/RandomForest.py -> Training/XGBoost.py -> Validation/XGBoost.py -> ModelBias/Model_bias.py -> bestmodel.py